Kentucky July 05, 2020

-Bardstown is known as the most beautiful small town in America, and makes the perfect day trip.
+Bardstown is known as the most beautiful small town in America, and it truly makes for the perfect day trip.
 It's located right in the heart of bourbon country, so visit one of the many distilleries in the area.
 You can also go for a hike in the beautiful Bernheim Forest, ride the Old Kentucky Dinner Train, or simply just explore this quaint and historic town.
 Visit the Old Bardstown Village (pictured above) to learn about what life was like 150-200 years ago, or enjoy a meal at the Old Talbott Tavern, which is the oldest bourbon bar in America, and the oldest restaurant in the state.

 8. Interact with Australian animals.

 When people think about animals in Kentucky, they probably think about horses, not kangaroos.
 However, at Kentucky Down Under Adventure Zoo, you can get up close and personal with a variety of different animals.
 Pet kangaroos, milk a cow, or even hold a snake at this unique zoo in Horse Cave.

 has entertained and educated since 1990, and they've become a cherished part of the community.
 Your inner child will adore interacting with adorable critters at this fun spot!

 9. Take a dip in some of the bluest water you'll find in the state.